mwyvr/wxo/README.md

 As you can see, alert text is not internationalized by the provider.

-## Installation & Usage

-Get the latest:

-    go install github.com/solutionroute/wxo/cmd/wxo@latest

-Using `wxo` requires a free account and API key from [OpenWeathermap.org](https://openweathermap.org/) (OWM).
-You *must* provide the WXO_APIKEY environment variable, either on the command line, or as part of your permanent environment.
-Example:

-    $ WXO_APIKEY=yoursecretkey wxo -lat 49.123 -long -123.78

-_Note: OWM informs new subscribers there may be delay (measured in minutes) until the new account's API keys are usable._

-**Coming soon**:

-* user configurable templates; you can use the output for other purposes.
-* override cache timeout (5 minutes); -force option

 ## Current Data Sources

 It's my intent to add more options for weather data; an Environment Canada